Muzammal-Naseer/DCViT-AT/README.md

-# Image Models with Dynamic Cues
+# Image Models with Temporal Tokes